-(1) Amounts shown in the "Target (\$)" and "Maximum (\$)" columns reflect the target and maximum amounts payable to each named executive officer under our 2018 annual performance-based cash incentive program as described under "Annual Performance-Based Cash Incentives" above.
-Actual payments made for 2018 are provided in the "Summary Compensation Table."
+(1) Amounts shown in the "Target (\$)" and "Maximum (\$)" columns reflect the target and maximum amounts payable to each named executive officer under our 2019 annual performance-based cash incentive program as described under "Annual Performance-Based Cash Incentives" above.
+Actual payments made for 2019 are provided in the "Summary Compensation Table."
 As there are no threshold amounts with respect to these performance-based cash payments, the column "Threshold (\$)" is inapplicable and therefore has been omitted from this table.

-(2) Beginning in 2018, our compensation committee determined to formally cap annual cash incentive program payouts in any given year at 150% of the target payout level.
+(2) Our compensation committee determined to formally cap annual cash incentive program payouts in any given year at 150% of the target payout level.